Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 > Hi, my name is Marvin, known as Its not Marvin in osu.
 I am mainly known to be the host of osu!
 Malaysia Tournament from 2020 to 2023.
 >
 > It all started in 2021 with the previous host of osu! malaysia tournament, Kumaxione, he wanted to do something special for his last year staffing, so he decided on commissioning a custom song with a local composer, takehirotei.
+>
 <!--
 >
 > The production process on the std end is kinda straightforward, we give takehirotei a theme, desired BPM range and let him cook, he will send us some initial drafts and from there we give him feedback and stuff, until we are satisfied with the final song.
 Particular things that i look into would mainly be whether the song fits the theme or not, especially in 2023 where it is the last year of a bunch of staff in the std team, including me, i wanted to make sure it was emotional, a proper goodbye sort of thing.
 -->
 >
-> Everytime we present the custom song, the reaction from the players, viewers is always a special moment for me.
+> Every time we present the custom song, the reaction from the players, viewers is always a special moment for me.
 For std atleast, the planning of the next custom song starts almost immediately after the current iteration of the tournament ends.
 So to see that everyone is surprised and hyped for the final song and final presentation feels so satisfying, knowing that the time and effort my team and I put in was so worth it.
+>
-Challenges in particular, definitely in 2023, majority of us that volunteer in local tourneys in Malaysia are uni students, so when physical classes restarted, the time and availability that felt like an abundance during the pandemic era is suddenly gone.
+> Challenges in particular, definitely in 2023, majority of us that volunteer in local tourneys in Malaysia are uni students, so when physical classes restarted, the time and availability that felt like an abundance during the pandemic era is suddenly gone.
 To be able to plan and run the tourney with the limited time that we had, felt like quite the achievement, as it was exhausting and scary at times, wondering if we can finish things before the deadline of not
 >
 > I feel like the taiko side definitely has larger budgets, and may have more sophisticated processes when it comes to the custom songs planning and producing process, as they had a custom song for every round of the osu!taiko Malaysian Tournament 2022, unlike std where we have 1-3 custom songs for the entire tournament